betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsAutomation.md

 Here are some Bet Angel features that you'll need to consider:

 - **Clearing status cells:** if there is a value in the status cell then no bets will place for that runner, to avoid placing duplicate bets accidentally.
 As we want to use the same sheet for multiple races, and our bet trigger rule includes a check to see whether we already have a bet on the runner, I created a macro in [the Excel sheet](./assets/BetAngel_RatingsAutomation.xls) that auto-clears the status cells every 5 seconds.
 This was based on some logic I found in [a forum discussion on Bet Angel](https://www.betangel.com/forum/viewtopic.php?f=31&t=1879&start=10).
-- **Turning off bet confirmation:** unless you want to manually confirm each individual bet placed (which you definitely might want to leave turned on until you feel comfortable that the program and strategy are behaving as you expect) you'll need to go into the 'Settings' tab on the main Bet Angel Pro program, click 'Edit settings', go to the 'Behaviour' tab, and remove the tick at the top next to 'Confirm Bets?'.
-You can then save these settings, but you'll need to go into the settings tab and choose the saved file each time you open the program.
+- **Turning off bet confirmation:** unless you want to manually confirm each individual bet you're placing (which you definitely might want to do until you feel comfortable that the program and strategy are behaving as you expect) you'll need to go into the 'Settings' tab on the main Bet Angel Pro program, click 'Edit settings', go to the 'Behaviour' tab, and remove the tick at the top next to 'Confirm Bets?'.
+You can then save these settings, but you'll need to go into the settings tab and choose the saved file each time you open the program to change the default confirmation behaviour.
-- **Editing the spreadsheet:** the spreadsheet really doesn't like it when you try and edit it 'live' - make sure you untick 'connect' on the Excel tab in Guardian while you're editing the spreadsheet, save changes, then tick 'connect' again when you've finished your edits.
+- **Editing the spreadsheet:** the spreadsheet really doesn't like it when you try and edit it 'live', so make sure you untick 'connect' on the Excel tab in Guardian before you make any changes, save the sheet, then tick 'connect' again once you've finished your edits.

 ---
 ### Areas for improvement